-Please keep checking back as I add in Encaustic Art.
+Please check back in 2022 for new Encaustic Art.

 Some info on Encaustic